 Waterproof components are used to build Rolex Datejust timepieces.
 The Rolex Datejust has a threaded Oyster case that screws down the element of the timekeeper on the centre case, unlike many other brands that employ case backs fastened with screws.
 By compressing the gaskets, the Rolex Datejust Oyster case hermetically seals the wristwatch.
 By squeezing the gaskets after the case has been shut, you can achieve a higher level of water resistance.

 A water-resistant case is used on Rolex Datejust wristwatches.
 A major goal of Rolex founder Hans Wilsdorf was to protect the wrist watch from water and dust.
 The wristwatch movement must be protected from the elements by an airtight case to maintain accuracy and longevity.
+An insightful article about how much is Rolex Daytona is available on our site.

 The cost of Rolex service is higher than that of other watch manufacturers that produce water-resistant watches.
 Rolex Service Center repairs are costly, especially when a component of the Rolex Datejust needs to be changed owing to rust inside the wristwatch movement.
 Those planning to swim regularly with their Rolex Datejust now know what they will spend.

 Always use Rolex wristwatches according to the manufacturer's instructions.
 Make sure your watch follows Rolex guidelines.
 If you're a diver, swimmer, surfer, sailor, or someone who wears their watch in the water on a regular basis, you should have it checked out more frequently.
 Your Rolex watch's water resistance can be harmed if it is dropped.
 If you are diving with your Rolex or just splashing in the ocean, it is crucial to wash it with fresh water afterward.
+Our website contains an interesting article about Rolex Submariner repair.

 Before immersing a Rolex Datejust in seawater, double-check that the winding crown is completely shut.
 In particular, the crown should be firmly attached to the casing.
 The best waterproof rating is provided by a properly screwed Rolex Datejust crown.